augchan42/augchan42.github.io/_posts/2023-11-26-Spectacular Reddit Post on Huggingface.md

   - reddit-discussion
 ---

+**Abstract:**
+This post provides a breakdown of a helpful Reddit discussion concerning various AI model formats (GGUF, GGML, safetensors) and associated tools like Llama.cpp and Hugging Face Transformers.
+The author adds personal notes on GGML's role in model speed versus quantization and summarizes key takeaways for understanding the complex landscape of local LLM deployment, including different quantization libraries (AutoGPTQ, ExLlama v2) and their supported formats.

+**Estimated reading time:** _3 minutes_

 The world of running Large Language Models (LLMs) locally on your own computer can feel like navigating a maze of different file formats, tools, and libraries.
 I recently stumbled upon an excellent Reddit post in the `/r/LocalLLaMA` community that does a great job of clarifying the roles of things like Llama.cpp, GGUF, GGML, Hugging Face Transformers, and more:

 [Original Reddit Post: Transformers, Llama.cpp, GGUF, GGML, GPTQ & other animals](https://www.reddit.com/r/LocalLLaMA/comments/178el7j/transformers_llamacpp_gguf_ggml_gptq_other_animals/)